 Qu.
 Which of the following statement do you agree with more: We should seize the opportunity of Covid-19 to make important changes to our country.
 June 2020.
+Source: More in Common 2020.

 We find common ground in Britain on many issues, with large majorities which: